luan-bravo/nvim/README.md

     - [ ] Really badly figure transclusion for any file type with quoting from line slice or maybe even LSP assisted stuff?
 - [!]
 Set `cmp` to always show all possible options for completion on suggestions, not only with `<C-Enter>`
 - [!]
 Make buffers always tab specific (or at least on edit `edit_project` calls)
+- [ ] Fix DAP so that it works with mason or local install (at least the error message is gone)
 - [ ] Make man and help open as vsplit if only one buffer showing, else hsplit
 - [ ] Fix encoding difference when copy-pasting from vim to somewhere else (Windows issue?)